nabeelvalley/docs/src/content/blog/2022/14-12/rss-podcast-app-design.md

 description: A design study in building an RSS and Podcasting App in Figma with light and dark mode
 ---

----
-published: true
-title: Podcast and RSS Reader App Design
-subtitle: 14 December 2022
-description: A design study in building an RSS and Podcasting App in Figma with light and dark mode
----

 I've been developing an app for reading RSS feeds and listening to podcasts for personal use recently, and I finally had some inspiration as far as the design goes.
 Though it's ever-changing, here's a preview of the design at this point

 The app is meant to provide a reading space for RSS feeds as well as allow a user to bookmark articles and tweets for later reading.
 In addition, it provides a way to listen to podcasts while browsing other content that's been added in a way that feels consistent and easy to use across all platforms